dotnet/csharplang/spec/expressions.md

 A function member implemented in a *value-type* can be invoked through a boxed instance of that *value-type* in the following situations:

--   When the function member is an override of a method inherited from type *class-type* and is invoked through an instance expression of that *class-type*. \[*Note*: The *class-type* will always be one of System.Object, System.ValueType or System.Enum. *end note*\]
+-   When the function member is an override of a method inherited from type *class-type* and is invoked through an instance expression of that *class-type*.

+> [!NOTE]
+> The *class-type* will always be one of System.Object, System.ValueType or System.Enum.

 -   When the function member is an implementation of an interface function member and is invoked through an instance expression of an *interface-type*.

 -   When the function member is invoked through a delegate.

+In these situations, the boxed instance is considered to contain a variable of the *value-type*, and this variable becomes the variable referenced by this within the function member invocation.

+> [!NOTE]
-In these situations, the boxed instance is considered to contain a variable of the *value-type*, and this variable becomes the variable referenced by this within the function member invocation. \[*Note*: In particular, this means that when a function member is invoked on a boxed instance, it is possible for the function member to modify the value contained in the boxed instance. *end note*\]
+> In particular, this means that when a function member is invoked on a boxed instance, it is possible for the function member to modify the value contained in the boxed instance.

 ## Primary expressions